WomenPlusPlus/deploy-impact-22-openedu-e/src/NLP/README.md

 ## Upload

 ## Moderation
-[This folder](https://github.com/WomenPlusPlus/deploy-impact-22-openedu-e/tree/Restructure/src/NLP/Moderation) groups all the NLP functionalities we developed for the moderation system of the OpenEdu platform.
+[This folder](https://github.com/WomenPlusPlus/deploy-impact-22-openedu-e/tree/Restructure/src/NLP/Moderation) groups all the NLP functionalities we developed for the moderation system of the OpenEdu platform such as License Checker, Link Checker, Content moderation and Similarity check.

 ## Ontology Learning Experiments